Matthew-Burkard/jsonrpc2-pyclient/README.md

 ### RPC Client Abstract Class

-The RPCClient abstract class provides methods to ease the development of an RPC Client for any transport.
+The RPCClient abstract class provides methods to ease the development of an RPC Client for any transport method.
 It parses JSON-RPC 2.0 requests and responses.

 To use, an implementation only needs to override the `_send_and_get_json` method.
 This method is used internally.